-- 4.1.
-The Committee will report its discussions to the Board by distributing a written report, posting the minutes of its meetings and, where appropriate, by oral report at the next meeting of the Board of every major matter considered since the Board's last meeting. - 4.2.
+- 4.2.
+The Committee will report its discussions to the Board by distributing the minutes of its meetings and, where appropriate, by oral report at the next meeting of the Board of every major matter considered since the Board's last meeting. - 4.3.
 The Committee will annually review and recommend changes to its terms of reference.